This article was updated on September 28, 2019.

 - The Manage permissions window will open.
 Click the “Invite new users” icon in the top right corner.

-- In the popup window, add the email address of the new manager.
+- In the popup window, add the email address of the new owner/admin.
 It should be an email account that is connected to Google.
-Select “Manager” in the drop-down menu and click “Invite.”
+Select “Owner” in the drop-down menu and click “Invite.”

 Clients often want me to take care of this process for them.
 In this case, they give me their email address and password to log into their Google account to complete the task.